github/archive-program/TheTechTree.md

 _Computer and Information Security Handbook_ by John R. Vacca (Elsevier)

+_Data Communications and Networking_ by Behrouz A. Forouzan

 ## Modern software development

 The line-by-line act of writing software is quite different from the team-by-team process of developing, testing, integrating, and deploying it.
 A few key approaches, tools, and roles are described here, including, for obvious reasons, unpacking Git itself.